engagementlab/CivicSeed/doc/configuration.md

 }
 ```

+Environment variables take precedence over whatever is in the configuration file, so to override any configuration file variable just declare it in the environment or in the `.env` file.

 If you really need to, you can set `CONFIG_FILE` in the environment to specify a custom configuration filename that does not match the `NODE_ENV`.

 ## Other notes about configuration